r4gus/keylib/README.md

 </details>

 <details>
-<summary><ins>Why shouldn't I use FIDO2?</ins></summary>
+<summary><ins>Are there problems with FIDO2?</ins></summary>

+Yes, there are:

 1. The two FIDO2 subprotocols (CTAP2 and WebAuthn) are way more difficult to implement, compared to password authentication.
 2. There are more points of failure because you have three parties that are involved in the authentication process (authenticator, client, relying party).
 3. Currently not all browsers support the CTAP2 protocol well (especially on Linux).
-4. You don't want to spend money on an authenticator (you usually can't upgrade) and/or you don't trust platform authenticators.
+4. There is no way to verify that a client is trustworthy:
+    * Rogue clients may communicate with a authenticator without your consent
+    * Clients may display wrong information
+5. The 4th layer introduced for Android, IOS, and Windows to connect authenticators and clients internally could be used as a man in the middle.

 </details>